-The ZHA Network Visualization's appearance will be similar to the two custom cards mentioned above.
-You will be able to see all of your individual Zigbee nodes and how they are connected to one another.
-The ZHA Network Visualization will tell you what type of device each node is and whether it is on- or offline.
+The ZHA Network Visualization's design will bear a striking resemblance to the two custom cards previously mentioned.
+Through this visualization, you'll be able to view each individual Zigbee node and their connections.
+It will also indicate the device type of each node and whether it is online or offline.

 Additionally, you'll be able to discern which Zigbee nodes in ZHA function as end devices and which serve as routers.
 In a Zigbee network, certain devices, primarily battery-powered ones, operate as end devices.
 These nodes can only send commands, not receive them, which is an energy-saving feature ideal for remotes, buttons, motion sensors, and temperature sensors.

 In contrast, routers are devices capable of both sending and receiving commands, enabling the formation of a mesh network in your Zigbee system.
 Most Zigbee devices connected to the mains possess routing capabilities, including smart plugs, light bulbs, LED strips, repeaters, and more.

 The ZHA Network Visualization assists in identifying potential issues within your network.
 By analysing the network map, you can pinpoint end devices situated too far from repeaters, causing lag or disconnections.
 An end device should optimally be connected to multiple routers.
 If an end device has a weak connection and is linked to just one router, you might consider installing a Zigbee router between them for better performance.

 Upon its release, the ZHA Network Visualization is expected to be relatively basic, displaying nodes, their connections, and device-specific information.
 One potential update in the pipeline is the ability to filter and zoom to a specific node.
 Beyond this, no other related developments have been identified at the moment.